project-chip/connectedhomeip/src/app/docs/README.md

 ## Plugins

-I do not attempt to document all of the plugins in the CHIP ZCL Application Framework here, this would be a never ending tasks since they are being added to all the time.
+Not all plugins within in the CHIP ZCL Application Framework are documented here.
 This is merely documentation for the critical plugins associated with the framework such as <code>core-message-dispatch</code> and
 <code>core-data-model</code>.